David7ce/karchsys/README.md

 ## 2. Post-installation
 After installing KarchSys you can install extra packages with your package manager.
-Execute `sh ./scripts/install-packages.sh` for Arch linux or create your script.
+Execute `sh ./scripts/install-packages.sh` for Arch linux or create your own script.
 ```sh
 sudo pacman -S package-name  # on arch
 sudo apt install package-name # on debian